deepak14ri/PyjamaHR-Assignment/README.md

 - Applies CSS classes for styling the form and input elements:
     - Ensures that the image width is limited to 200px with auto height for maintaining aspect ratio.

-## Using the CreateArea Component

-To incorporate the `CreateArea` component into your React application, import it and render it within your desired component or page.

-I hope this comprehensive explanation aids you in understanding and utilizing the `CreateArea` component effectively!